solana-foundation/developer-content/content/guides/solang/getting-started.md

 each stores "state" variables/data:

 - EVM smart contracts can directly store state variables.
-- Solana on-chain programs, on the other hand, create separate accounts to hold state data.
+- Solana onchain programs, on the other hand, create separate accounts to hold state data.
 These are often referred to as "data accounts" and are "owned" by a program.